 Questions/Time: 60 Questions/60 Minutes

-- Number & Quantity (5 Questions) – real and complex number systems; integer and rational exponents; vectors; matrices.
+- Number & Quantity (5 Questions) – This portion features real and complex number systems, integer and rational exponents, vectors, and matrices

-- Algebra (8 Questions) – linear, exponential, polynomial, and radical equations; systems of equations/matrices; solve, graph, and model expressions.
+- Algebra (8 Questions) – This portion features linear, exponential, polynomial, and radical equations; systems of equations/matrices; and prompts you to solve, graph, and model expressions

-- Functions (8 Questions) – understand and apply function definition, representation, and notation; work with logarithmic, polynomial, radical, and piecewise functions; translate and manipulate functions; apply various graph features.
+- Functions (8 Questions) – This portion tasks students with understanding and applying function definition, representation, and notation; working with logarithmic, polynomial, radical, and piecewise functions; translating and manipulating functions; and applying various graph features

-- Geometry (8 Questions) – find missing values in figures (triangles, circles, etc.); calculate and utilize surface area and volume measurements; utilize trigonometric ratios and conic section equations.
+- Geometry (8 Questions) – This portion tasks students with finding missing values in figures (triangles, circles, etc.); calculating and utilizing surface area and volume measurements; and utilizing trigonometric ratios and conic section equations

-- Statistics & Probability (7 Questions) – calculate probabilities; analyze related sample space; describe distributions; analyze/model relationships in bivariate data.
+- Statistics & Probability (7 Questions) – This portion tasks students with calculating probabilities; analyzing related sample space; describing distributions; and analyzing/modeling relationships in bivariate data

-- Integrating Essential Skills (24 Questions) – solve problems with multiple steps; rates and percentages; proportional relationships; volume, surface area, and area; average and median.
+- Integrating Essential Skills (24 Questions) – This portion tasks students with solving problems with multiple steps; calculating rates and percentages; determining proportional relationships; measuring volume, surface area, and area; and determining average and median

 Questions/Time: 40 Questions/35 Minutes

-- Interpretation of Data (20 Questions) – Utilize data presented in diagrams, graphs and tables;
+- Interpretation of Data (20 Questions) – This portion tasks students with utilizing data presented in diagrams, graphs and tables

-- Scientific Investigation (10 Questions) – Identify variables and controls; understand scientific tools, design, and procedures; compare, extend, and modify experiments.
+- Scientific Investigation (10 Questions) – This portion tasks students with identifying variables and controls; understanding scientific tools, design, and procedures; and comparing, extending, and modifying experiments

-- Evaluation of Models, Inferences, and Experimental Results (10 Questions) – assess the validity of scientific information; develop conclusions and predictions based on presented information.
+- Evaluation of Models, Inferences, and Experimental Results (10 Questions) – This portion tasks students with assessing the validity of scientific information, and developing conclusions and predictions based on presented information

 Questions/Time: 40 Questions/35 Minutes

-- Key Ideas and Details (23 Questions) – discern themes and central ideas; outline ideas and information; understand relationships and draw conclusions; work with comparative, sequential and cause-effect relationships.
+- Key Ideas and Details (23 Questions) – This portion tasks students with discerning themes and central ideas; outlining ideas and information; understanding relationships and drawing conclusions; and working with comparative, sequential and cause-effect relationships

-- Craft and Structure (11 Questions) – assess text structure; determine phrase and word meanings; determine perspective and the author’s purpose; differentiate between perspectives and sources of information.
+- Craft and Structure (11 Questions) – This portion tasks students with assessing text structure; determining phrase and word meanings; determining perspective and the author’s purpose; and differentiating between perspectives and sources of information

-- Integration of Knowledge and Ideas (6 Questions) – recognize differences between facts and opinions; utilize evidence to make connections between different passages; evaluate reasoning and evidence from multiple sources.
+- Integration of Knowledge and Ideas (6 Questions) – This portion tasks students with recognizing differences between facts and opinions; utilizing evidence to make connections between different passages; and evaluating reasoning and evidence from multiple sources

 Questions/Time: 75 Questions/45 Minutes

-- Production of Writing (23 Questions) – identify a text’s purpose; assess whether a text meets its intended goal; evaluate relevance; evaluate the logical organization of a passage; determine whether a text flows smoothly and has an appropriate introduction and conclusion.
+- Production of Writing (23 Questions) – This portion tasks students with identifying a text’s purpose; assessing whether a text meets its intended goal; evaluating relevance; evaluating the logical organization of a passage; and determining whether a text flows smoothly and has an appropriate introduction and conclusion

-- Knowledge of Language (12 Questions) – determine appropriate word choice; assess consistency in style and tone.
+- Knowledge of Language (12 Questions) – This portion tasks students with determining appropriate word choice and assessing consistency in style and tone

-- Conventions of Standard English (40 Questions) – improve writing by modifying sentence structure and formation; revise sentences to utilize proper English punctuation; change sentences to correct common problems with standard English usage.
+- Conventions of Standard English (40 Questions) – This portion tasks students with improving writing by modifying sentence structure and formation; revising sentences to utilize proper English punctuation; and changing sentences to correct common problems with standard English usage

 Your ACT score report will include the following scores:

-- Composite (1 – 36) is the overall average of your subject test scores.
-Compare this score to the average scores of your desired colleges.
+- Composite (1 – 36) - This is the overall average of your subject test scores.
+Compare this score to the average scores of your desired colleges

-- STEM (1 – 36) – Science, Technology, Engineering, and Math score represents your overall score for both the math and science tests.
+- STEM (1 – 36) – The science, technology, engineering, and math score represents your overall score for both the math and science tests

-- Writing (2-12) – your performance on the optional Writing test.
+- Writing (2-12) – This denotes your performance on the optional writing test

-- ELA (1 – 36) – English, Language Arts score represents your overall score for the English, Reading, and Writing tests.
+- ELA (1 – 36) – The English language arts score represents your overall score for the English, reading, and writing tests

-ACT scores are useful indicators of your academic readiness for college.
+ACT scores are useful indicators of your academic readiness for college, making getting thorough ACT test prep essential to help ensure a strong showing.
 In general, you can use your different ACT scores to:

 - Compare your scores against other students by analyzing your percentile ranks

-- Understand whether your scores are good enough to get into various colleges
+- Understand whether your scores are strong enough to qualify you for various colleges

 - Determine your various academic strengths and weaknesses